ENG-Jole/engjoledotnet/content/about.md

 Obligatory: views are my own and not my employer's.

-I’m a platform-oriented, software-oriented Site Reliability Engineer, dedicated to making development and operations as painless as possible.
-I’ve designed CI/CD pipelines, wrangled k8s, turned fragile automation into scalable services, and believe that empathy and moral decision making are key engineering skills.
+I'm a highly adaptable and versatile site reliability engineer with a wide variety of experiences across technical environments, dedicated to making development and operations as painless as possible.
+I have both a strong systems and software engineering background, having designed CI/CD pipelines, wrangled Kubernetes clusters, ran multiple 100+ node distributed computing clusters, and turned fragile, opaque, automation into scalable, resilient, transparent, services throughout my career.
+I'm a whole-systems thinker, believe that reliability is everyone's responsibility, and know that empathy and moral decision making are key engineering skills.

 My favorite programming language is Python and I also am generally a fan of Rust, Haskell, JavaScript/TypeScript, SvelteKit, and Go.
 I prefer vim over emacs and zsh over bash.
 In general I have varied interests in tech, including: DevOps/SRE strategy, serverless automation, system design, Infrastructure as Code & Infrastructure as a (internal) Service, Linux administration, vintage Apple products, functional programming, and k8s at the edge.
 You can see my full resume [here]({{< ref "resume.md" >}} "Resume")